0no-co/GraphQLSP/README.md

   you can opt into the object notation i.e. `{ "schema": { "url": "x", "headers": { "Authorization": "y" } }}`

 **Optional**

 - `template` add an additional template to the defaults `gql` and `graphql`
 - `templateIsCallExpression` this tells our client that you are using `graphql('doc')` (default: true) when using `false` it will look for tagged template literals
 - `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them (only works with call-expressions, default: true)
 - `trackFieldUsage` this only works with the client-preset, when turned on it will warn you about unused fields within the same file. (only works with call-expressions, default: true)
 - `tadaOutputLocation` when using `gql.tada` this can be convenient as it automatically generates an `introspection.ts` file for you, just give it the directory to output to and you're done
+- `tadaDisablePreprocessing` this setting disables the optimisation of `tadaOutput` to a pre-processed TypeScript type, this is off by default.

 ## Tracking unused fields